 Your organization should consider one or a combination of the following multi-factor authentication methods to implement this best practice for identity and access management:

-- Passwords or passcodes
+- Password policies or passcodes

 - Challenge/response methods